-Property Management Specialist II: This is the journey-level classification in the Property Management Specialist series responsible for performing the full range of duties required to plan, develop, and coordinate the District's property management programs.
-Incumbents at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies of the department.
-Successful performance of the work requires coordinating work with other District departments and public agencies as well as frequent interaction with tenants, landowners, contractors, consultants, and the general public.
+This mid-level classification in the professional property management series performs the full range of duties required to plan, develop, and coordinate the District's property management programs.
+Positions receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies of the Land and Facilities Services Department.
+Successful performance of the work requires coordinating work with other District departments and public agencies as well as frequent interaction with tenants, land owners, contractors, consultants, and the general public.
 This class is distinguished from Senior Property Management Specialist in that the latter provides lead direction to property management staff and/or advanced specialized expertise in property management issues that is applied to the administration and management of large, complex, and diverse projects or a focused area of responsibility.